-We followed the same process when we got off the ship for our night time excursion.
+We followed the same process when we got off the ship for our nighttime excursion.
 But, the process through immigration seemed to move much faster even though they had less people.

 12. Cuba Has Special Tourist Currency And A Surcharge for American dollars.

-Cuba has a seperate currency for tourists.
-And there is an additional surcharge for changing U.S. dollars into the tourist dollars as opposed to any other currency.
+Cuba has a separate currency for tourists.
+And there is an additional surcharge for changing U.S. dollars into tourist dollars as opposed to any other currency.
 We were told that the surcharge was 10%.
 So, depending on the amount of currency you think you will be changing, it could be worth it to investigate getting Euros or Canadian dollars before you go.
 For us, the rough math didn’t warrant the hassle of tracking down Euros or Canadian currency in advance.

 13. Rum And Cigars